 Reporting tasks: A written report is submitted promptly following each audit by the IAF.
-At least once per year, the IAF will prepare a report comprising the main audit findings for the past financial year.
+At least once per year, the IAF will prepare a long-form audit report comprising the main audit findings for the past financial year.
 Within the follow-up process, the IAF is also responsible for monitoring the rectification of deficiencies.